Table of Contents for this Page

 - 1.5 – 2 Hours | Diagnose and Replace Bad Well Pump

 We’ve found the plumbing projects listed below to be commonly related to having a well pump replaced.

 If so, head over to our Costimates Pro’s page, and help us make this page better and more accurate for both our visitors and your future customers.

 DIY or Hire a Pro?

 The specs such as voltage, horsepower and outlet diameter should be displayed on the pump.
-If not, you might get help in finding the right replacement by taking it to the home improvement store or calling an online seller like Water Pumps Direct.
+If not, you might get help in finding the right replacement by taking it to the home improvement store or calling an online seller.

 Replacing a submersible pump is harder because there are more specifications to consider including maximum PSI, Gallons per Minute (GPM), 2-wire vs 3-wire connections, running amps and more.

-But our recommendation is to call a pump contractor to make sure it is done right the first time without potential harm to the well and pipes.
+An experienced DIY homeowner with attention to care and detail can replace a submersible well pump but our recommendation is to call a plumbing contractor to make sure it is done right the first time without potential harm to the well and pipes.
 DIY is possible, but in our opinion, this is one project best left to someone who does it every day.